 Michael Craig, the automotive instructor at the Walker County Center of Technology in Jasper, Alabama has seen his students struggle to make ends meet due to the inflation of the economy coupled with low wages offered at local dealerships and independent shops.

 “I have three gentlemen working in dealerships right now that are also working second and third jobs just so they can afford to have that job at a dealership,” Craig says.
 “We’ve got gas right now today at $4 and some cents.
 Do you think they’re giving the dealership their full attention?
 They’re not.”

 Craig says that, for these students (and likely many others,) it’s not connecting.
 “It’s just not adding up.
 These dealerships must revisit this or else it’ll truly just get very ugly, quickly.”

 On March 10, gasoline at U.S. pumps hit a record for highest average price, with regular gas costing $4.32 a gallon and diesel $5.06 a gallon, according to the American Automobile Association.
 If a worker earning minimum wage fills a 12-gallon tank of gas today, it will cost them almost an entire day’s pay.

 As an industry, it’s our job to solve problems reported by our customers.
 Part of that problem-solving condition also requires us to work together to bring to light the situations contributing to the technician shortage.
-This is the first part of a three-part multimedia series that takes a closer look into some of the common themes and contributions behind the technician shortage, from an automotive instructor’s perspective.

 To follow along the series, follow Tomorrow’s Technicians social media platforms.